JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ## Import & Export {#webpack-intro-import-export}

 To demonstrate how webpack enables modularising code, we will not place all the code in the `index.js` file.
-We create two other files,`secret.js` and `input.js`, the first will contain the pass-phrase and the second will have the code to handle the key strokes via mousetrap and set the shiny input.
+We create two other files,`secret.js` and `input.js`, the first will contain the pass-phrase and the second will have the code to handle the key strokes via mousetrap and set the Shiny input.
 This will enable using the pass-phrase in multiple places without duplicating code.

 ```r
 file.create("src/input.js")